cityofaustin/Residential-Permitting/_content/projects/interior-remodel/consult.md

 Keep in mind that the consultation is not where you officially submit your application for the permit, but it is a way to save you time and energy during the process.
 Use the instructions below or print and complete this consultation prep worksheet [Downloadable PDF].
 {: .present-before-paste}

-### 1. Collect the following information for your interior remodel and new addition free 20-minute consultations:
+### 1. Collect the following information:

+For your interior remodel and new addition have answers for the following questions:

-* Plot plan,
-* Floor plan,
+* Are you moving any interior walls?
+* Are you adding or removing any square footage to or from your home?
+* Do you have any [trees larger than 19 inches in diameter](/resources/building-near-a-tree/)?
-* And any structural drawings
+* Are you demolishing any walls?
+* Are you changing or adding electrical wiring, plumbing, or heating and cooling system?
+* Is your home more than 40 years old?&nbsp;

 ### 2. Bring your property survey if possible